apecloud/kb-cloud-client-go/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.

+## Acknowledgments

+This project's generator is inspired by and built upon the work from [Datadog's API client generator](https://github.com/DataDog/datadog-api-client-go).
+We are grateful to Datadog for their excellent work and open source contributions.

 ## License

 This library is distributed under the Apache 2.0 license found in the [LICENSE](./LICENSE) file.